- A Premium Account from Strikingly

 Step 4: Change Your Domain's Nameserver on your Registrar

 1. You will be redirected to a guide on how to change your nameservers.

 3. Change the nameserver to Cloudflare's.

 4. Wait for the nameserver update.
 It can take a few hours to 24 hours.

 5. Once it's done, you can click "Done, check nameservers".

-Step 5: Set up a URL forwarding with Cloudflare Page Rules
+Step 5: Add an A record for www and Set up a URL forwarding with Cloudflare Page Rules

 Step 6: Wait for the records to take effect

 Now that you've set up the domain records.
 Please allow a few up to 48 hours for the changes in the domain records to take effect globally.
 Be sure to clear your browser cache before you check to see if the domain is working.